edstott/ES-synth-starter/doc/LabPart2.md

 	```

 	The call to `xQueueReceive()` will block and yield the CPU to other tasks until a message is available in the queue.
-	Place it in the infinite loop in new your decode thread instead of `vTaskDelayUntil()`.
+	Place it in the infinite loop in your decode thread instead of `vTaskDelayUntil()`.
 	Nothing else is needed in this thread function for now.
 	Remove the call to `CAN_RX()` from the display function and initialise the decode thread in setup.